Retirement savings plan () - mandatory company

 The transfer is free if you have owned the product for at least 5 years.

-If you have held the product for less than 5 years, you may be charged a transfer fee, up to a limit of 1% of the accumulated savings.
+If you have held the product for less than 5 years, you may be charged a transfer fee, up to a maximum of 1% of the accumulated savings.

 The transfer must take place within a maximum of 3 months.

-In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact